Amenability, connected components, and definable actions: Final remarks

+Let us work here over a small model $M$ (as a set of parameters), i.e. definability is over $M$.
+Let $G$ be a definable group, and $X$ a definable approximate subgroup; put $H:= \langle X \rangle$.
+In this context, and under various auxiliary amenability-type hypotheses, one proves the ``stabilizer theorem''

 This leads to a connection with locally compact groups $L$, and through them Lie groups.
 (See \cite{Hrushovski-approximate}, \cite{Montenegro-Onshuus-Simon}, \cite{Sanders}, and most relevant to us \cite{MaWa}.)
-Massicot and Wagner conjecture that ``even without the definable amenability assumption a suitable Lie model exists''.
+In Section \ref{Section 4}, we gave an example showing that in general $(\dagger)$ may drastically fail, namely $H^{00}_M$ need not exist, which refutes Wagner's conjecture (i.e. \cite[Conjecture 0.15]{Mas}).
+In \cite{MaWa}, Massicot and Wagner conjectured that ``even without the definable amenability assumption a suitable Lie model exists''.
+Our counter-example shows that in order to find such a model, one should use different methods (i.e. not involving $H^{00}_M$).

-In this paper, we have restricted to the case where the ind-definable group $H$ is actually definable, hence may be assumed, notationally, to be $G$.
+In Sections \ref{Section 2} and \ref{Section 3} of this paper, we have restricted to the case where the $\bigvee$-definable group $H$ is actually definable.
 In this case, the locally compact group $L$ is compact.
 This case is not ruled out as trivial, and indeed is of considerable interest; for instance some of the first theorems in this line, by Gowers and Helfgott, asserted in effect that generic definable subsets of certain pseudofinite groups generated the group in boundedly many steps (3 or 4), and were in turn important in further developments by Bourgain-Gamburd and many others.
-Remaining in this definable context, it is known that $G^{000}$ is generated by a certain partial type, generic in $G$, namely ${\mathcal P} = \{a_{1}a_{2}^{-1}: (a_{1},a_{2},...)\;\, \mbox{is indiscernible}\}$.
-Writing ${\mathcal P}$ as an intersection of definable, symmetric subsets $P_{n}$, then each $P_{n}$ is an approximate subgroup of $G$.
-Hence, if the basic result $(\diamond)$ holds for every generic, definable, symmetric subset $X$ of $G$, it follows that $G^{00}\subseteq {\mathcal P}^{4}$, hence $G^{000} = G^{00}$.

-More generally, in the ind-definable setting above (where $H = \langle X \rangle$) we can consider the same notions, and again the truth of $(\diamond)$ for all generic, definable, symmetric subsets of $H$ implies that $H^{000}= H^{00}$.

-So, we see that any example where the relevant connected components differ must include definable approximate subgroups where $(\diamond)$ fails (even with $4$ replaced by any definite integer).